21212131/ece143project/Proposal.md

 In the project, we will focus on the relations between different factors, such as the salaries of different career stages, the locations of the school, the type of school and the majors of the student.
 Due to the large amount and various types of our factors, it will be tricky to visualize the relations in an audience-friendly way.

 ### Interpretation:
 We need to be careful when we draw our conclusions from the dataset.
 There could be several problems.
 For example, how should we decide where it’s more worthwhile to go to college?
 Based on the visualizations we will decide on the appropriate methods.
+We may used regression models to interpret the data more analytically.